Old-Daoist/Old-Daoist/README.md

 ## ☯ Path of Study

-* 🐍 Python for data and deeper understanding.
+* 🐍 Python for data and deeper understanding of Deep Reinforced learning
 * 🌐 Small web experiments and interactive ideas to learn.
 * 🧠 In search for something unique.
 * 🎯 Building tools that are useful, simple, and kind.